Report EU - Lamb and Sheep Meat - Market Analysis, Forecast, Size, Trends and Insights for 499$

 Exports by Country

-The biggest shipments were from Ireland (X tons), France (X tons), Spain (X tons) and the Netherlands (X tons), together resulting at X% of total export.
-It was distantly followed by Belgium (X tons), generating a X% share of total exports.
-Greece (X tons) and Germany (X tons) held a little share of total exports.
+In 2023, Ireland (X tons), Spain (X tons) and France (X tons) represented the main exporter of lamb and sheep meat in the European Union, creating X% of total export.
+It was distantly followed by the Netherlands (X tons), generating a X% share of total exports.
+Belgium (X tons), Greece (X tons) and Germany (X tons) held a little share of total exports.

-From 2012 to 2022, the most notable rate of growth in terms of shipments, amongst the main exporting countries, was attained by France (with a CAGR of X%), while the other leaders experienced more modest paces of growth.
+From 2012 to 2023, the biggest increases were recorded for France (with a CAGR of X%), while shipments for the other leaders experienced more modest paces of growth.

 Export Prices by Country

-The export price in the European Union stood at $X per ton in 2022, standing approx. at the previous year.
-Over the period from 2012 to 2022, it increased at an average annual rate of X%.
-The pace of growth appeared the most rapid in 2021 when the export price increased by X%.
-Over the period under review, the export prices attained the peak figure in 2022 and is likely to see gradual growth in years to come.
+In 2023, the export price in the European Union amounted to $X per ton, waning by X% against the previous year.
+Over the period from 2012 to 2023, it increased at an average annual rate of X%.
+The growth pace was the most rapid in 2021 an increase of X% against the previous year.
+Over the period under review, the export prices reached the peak figure at $X per ton in 2022, and then dropped in the following year.

-Prices varied noticeably by country of origin: amid the top suppliers, the country with the highest price was Germany ($X per ton), while Spain ($X per ton) was amongst the lowest.
+There were significant differences in the average prices amongst the major exporting countries.
+In 2023, amid the top suppliers, the country with the highest price was Belgium ($X per ton), while Spain ($X per ton) was amongst the lowest.

-From 2012 to 2022, the most notable rate of growth in terms of prices was attained by Germany (X%), while the other leaders experienced more modest paces of growth.
+From 2012 to 2023, the most notable rate of growth in terms of prices was attained by Spain (X%), while the other leaders experienced more modest paces of growth.

 Imports of Lamb and Sheep Meat